raspi/BuildingNAS/README.md

 ## Hard drives
 * Some drives may have faulty firmware
   * Example: Samsung HD155UI and HD204UI drive writes corrupted data to the disk if SMART data is being read at the same time
-* Drives are connected to backplane so that controller failure can corrupt the whole pool
+* Drives are connected to backplane so that controller or expander failure can corrupt the whole pool
 * Drives that have been spinning for years may not be able to start spinning again

 ## Operating system